pickplugins/breadcrumb/readme.txt

 	Tags: breadcrumb, breadcrumbs, breadcrumb nav, trail, woocommerce breadcrumb Requires at least: 3.8
 	Tested up to: 5.3
-	Stable tag: 1.5.7
+	Stable tag: 1.5.8
 	License: GPLv2 or later
 	License URI: http://www.gnu.org/licenses/gpl-2.0.html

-	Super light weight & easy Breadcrumb for wordpress site
+	Super light weight & easy breadcrumb navigation for wordpress site.

 == Description ==

-Breadcrumb is awesome feature for visitors keep track their location, by this plugin you can display Breadcrumb navigation anywhere your website via short-codes.
+Breadcrumb is easy and light-weight plugin to display breadcrumb navigation to your WordPress site, easy to customize and change style for breadcrumb.
+You can use filter hook and action hook to rewrite the plugin without editing the plugin code.
+This plugin almost working on all WordPress pages like archive, category, tags, custom taxonomies, custom post types, defult post, date, year, month, author and search page to display breadcrumb dynamically.

 ### Breadcrumb by http://pickplugins.com
 * [Buy Premium &raquo;](https://www.pickplugins.com/item/breadcrumb-awesome-breadcrumbs-style-navigation-for-wordpress/?ref=wordpress.org)